 Afra Dance (1 hour, grades 3-8) Afra Dance is a diverse, spirited and life affirming celebration.
 Afra Dance provides a deeply energizing experience of dance and drum from the roots of traditional African dance forms.
 The call of live drums, and the movements they inspire, support dancers of all ages to flow in the breath, rhythm and art of living!

-Beginner/Intermediate Modern (1.5 hours, grades 4-7) This Modern dance class will emphasize freedom of movement and expression alongside technique.
+Beginner/Intermediate Modern (90 minutes, grades 4-7) This Modern dance class will emphasize freedom of movement and expression alongside technique.
 Drawing from traditional and contemporary forms, dancers will expand their kinesthetic awareness through practice of across the floor and center combinations, improvisation, floor work, and performance skills.
 We suspend, release, and find the floor.
 This class will be offered during the fall session only; students are encouraged to follow this course with a spring session Choreography Lab.

-Advanced Composition (1.5 hours, grades 7+) Advanced Composition is a laboratory for curious movers to apply skills of critical thinking and composition to technical practice.
+Advanced Composition (90 minutes, grades 8+) Advanced Composition is a laboratory for curious movers to apply skills of critical thinking and composition to technical practice.
 Dancers will be encouraged to take on collaborative and independent projects while engaging with written texts, music, props, and more as source material.
 Students will experiment with various choreographic methodologies, both uncovering themes through movement research and allowing predetermined concepts to drive choreographic inquiry.
 In a community-oriented atmosphere, we will give and receive feedback, edit, refine, and question, and expand our knowledge of dance history and our place in it.
 This class will be offered during the fall session only; students are encouraged to follow this course with a spring session Choreography Lab.

 Beastmode: A Dance Class Designed Specifically for Athletes (1 hour, grades 3-6) Maybe you took a hip-hop class a few years ago, maybe you’ve never taken a dance class in your life.
 But you know you want to make the team, and you’re all in for more flexibility, agility, cardio training and faster footwork.
 You’ll find this and more Beastmode, where instructor Yoshi Sanders combines hip hop, modern dance and a dose of ballet for a high energy movement experience that will help you find your game face.
 Stretch – Strengthen – Train.
 GO HARD.
 Beastmode.